Jump to content

 However I also noticed that it had inner LCA eccentric eye bolts fitted, presumably to get the camber back to somewhere normal - check out how far it's been slotted!

-This was media blasted and painted
+This was media blasted and painted.

 (The old one went into the scrap bin).